vmasdani/phpstorge/readme.md

 - If you provide no ID, then the storage record will be treated as new (`CREATE` operation).
 - If you provide ID, the system will compare the `updated` timestamp.
 If the record in the POST data is greater than the database, it will update the record in the database.
 If it's not, it will keep the version in the database.
-- Deleting fields can be done by passing the `deleted` flag.
+- Deleting records can be done by passing the `deleted` flag.
 You can nullify the `value`, `created`, and `updated` if you wish, in order to save space.

 ## (WIP): generate secret